What You Need to Know ...

 - All HGSGA events will be played from the gold tees unless otherwise announced prior to the start of play.

 Handicaps allow all of us to compete on an even playing field.
 Strict adherence to posting scores on a timely and accurate basis assures that we will have fair competition.
 The handicap system requires score adjustment utilizing Equitable Stroke Control (ESC).
-ESC sets a maximum number that a player can post on any hole depending on the player’s Course Handicap (Not Index Rating).
-Use the table below to determine your maximum score when posting your score:
+ESC sets a maximum number that a player can post on any hole, Beginning January 1, 2020 the maximum score for all golfers is a net double bogey. depending on the player’s Course Handicap.

 In addition, please follow these requirements when posting your score for handicap purposes: